ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 const analysis = analyze(10000, trades);
 ```

 The `analyze` function is passed an amount of starting capital and the set of trades.
-In this example we are starting our virtual trading with a $10,000 account.
+In this example we are funding our virtual trading with a $10,000 account.
 The analysis loops over the trades and simulates trading with the requested amount of capital.
 Profitable trades increase the size of our account, losing trades decrease the size of our account.
 The result is a performance summary of our trading strategy that includes total profit and other useful metrics:

 ![Strategy performance](/content/images/2019/01/Strategy analysis.png)

 We now have a basic idea of how good (or bad) our strategy is.
-We can use this information to work out if the profit (83%) is worthwile compared to the max risk (2%) or maximum drawdown (-28%).
+We can use this information to work out if the profit (83%) is worthwhile compared to the max risk (2%) or maximum drawdown (-28%).

 We can now ask questions like *can I tolerate a -28% drawdown?* We can use the analysis to determine if changes to a strategy improve it or make it worse.
-The analysis is also allows comparison between alternate strategies that we might be considering.
+The analysis also allows comparison between alternate strategies that we might be considering.

 ## Visualizing equity and drawdown